cancervariants/gene-normalization/docs/source/usage.rst

 REST endpoints
 --------------

-Once :ref:`HTTP service is activated<starting-service>`, OpenAPI documentation for the REST endpoints is available at the ``/genes`` endpoint (e.g., with default service parameters, at ``http://localhost:8000/genes``).
-This documentation describes endpoint parameters and response objects, and provides some minimal example queries.
+Once :ref:`HTTP service is activated<starting-service>`, OpenAPI documentation for the REST endpoints is available under the ``/genes`` path (e.g., with default service parameters, at ``http://localhost:8000/genes``), describing endpoint parameters and response objects, and providing some minimal example queries.
+A live instance is available at `https://normalize.cancervariants.org/gene <https://normalize.cancervariants.org/gene>`_.

 The individual endpoints are: